the-fellowship-co/facade/docs/bylding_backends/custom.md

 ## Create Services

 Inside a block, use `Byld::Service` to create a custom service.
 All models and custom messages can be used in custom services.
-Services need to placed in the same directory as `models/`.
+It needs to placed in the same directory as `models/`.

 Custom services will be exported across blocks with `byld connect [block-name]`.
 You can also expose custom services to frontends